 5 We searched for and acquired historical aerial photos and more recent satellite images for the ground resolution of 1 m.
-At Las Tetas, photos from 1956 and 1978 were selected; at Navarro and Presenteseracae (Navarro valley), photos from 1955 and 2000 were selected.
-A stereo pair of Geoeye satellite images was also acquired for each site.
+At Las Tetas, photos from 1956 and 1978 were selected; at Navarro

+6 three study sites.
+Stereo pairs of aerial photos were inspected, selected, and scanned at the of Geoeye satellite images was also acquired for each site.
 The Geoeye imagery was acquired on 23 March 2012 and 14 February 2014 at Las Tetas and Navarro valley, respectively, as panchromatic image stereo pairs (0.5 m of resolution) along with four bands in the nearinfrared, red, green, and blue spectra (2 m of resolution).